Executive Management Team

 To email members of the Executive Management Team, please click on their highlighted name.

 Chief of Staff

-The mission of the Goleta Water District is to provide an adequate supply of quality water as the most reasonable price to the present and future customers within the Goleta Water District.
-The Executive Management team is lead by the General Manager, John McInnes, in close coordination with Assistant General Manager, David Matson who also serves as Chief of Staff.
+The mission of the Goleta Water District is to provide a reliable supply of quality water at the most reasonable price to the present and future customers within the Goleta Water District.
+The Executive Management team is led by the General Manager, John McInnes, in close coordination with Assistant General Manager, David Matson who also serves as Chief of Staff.
 The District features four distinct Departments – Administration, Operations, Engineering, and Water Supply and Conservation.
 The Executive Management Team is charged with the management of a service area spanning 29,000 acres and including more than 270 miles of pipeline, approximately 16,600 service connections, eight storage reservoirs, groundwater wells, and the Corona Del Mar Water Treatment Plant.

 The Administration Department includes Financial Management, Reporting, Information Technology, Customer Service, Human Resources, and Public Outreach.
 Accounting services ensure proper controls and processes are in place to accurately collect revenue and disburse expenditures.
 Routine transaction services include accounts payable, accounts receivable, investment and cash management, annual budget preparation, monthly budget tracking, cash flow analysis, payroll and benefit processing, rate analysis and annual audit report preparation.
 Customer Service is the initial point of contact for the community, handling incoming calls, receiving visitors, and managing the billing and collection process for approximately 16,600 customer connections.
 Human Resources works closely with District management to recruit, train, and retain the most qualified personnel for the District.